 Where is Iceland?

-We don´t recomend rowing Solo accross the atlantic, but that is one way to get here!
-Frequent flights operate to Iceland from Europe´s and North America main cities.
+We don’t recomend rowing solo accross the Atlantic, but that is one way to get here!
+There are frequent flights operate to Iceland from main cities in Europe and North America.

 How cold is it?

 Summer temperatures are around 15°C with the north and east often being the warmest parts in the summer but coldest in winter.
 Average January temperatures in Reykjavík, at around zero, are actually higher than those in New York.

 How are Icelanders like?
 Do Icelanders speak English?

 Exceptionally friendly, highly educated, sophisticated, attractive, honest, and very modest 😉 .
 Our ancestors were predominantly Norwegian, although some came from the British Isles.
 Most Icelanders speak English fluently.
 In fact, they welcome the opportunity.
 So, don’t be shy about approaching an Icelander.

 Can I pay with a credit card?

 All major credit card are accepted we also accept other means of payment, for example: Paypal.